 Working from home can help keep employees safe and save businesses some operating costs, but it can also create a challenge for IT.
 The risks of phishing and malware attacks are always a threat, but this possibility is multiplied when more employees work from home and not under the watchful eye of a CISO.
-With so many employers utilizing remote workers, email security solutions need to rise on businesses’ priority lists and get the attention from managed service providers (MSPs) and value-added resellers (VARs) that they deserve.
+With so many employers utilizing remote workers, email security solutions must rise on businesses’ priority lists and get the attention they deserve from managed service providers (MSPs) and value-added resellers (VARs).

 Things Work-from-Home Employees May Not Be Prepared to Handle

-In the office, there is more oversight and control over the information employees are sending and receiving, which sites they visit, and the data they download.
-There is also the convenience of having the IT department right down the hall when something goes wrong.
-While working from home, it’s more difficult to ensure employees stay alert to threats and educate them on the latest scams and phishing schemes, such as:
+The office has more oversight and control over the information employees send and receive, which sites they visit, and the data they download.
+There is also the convenience of having the IT department down the hall when something goes wrong.
+While working from home, it’s more challenging to ensure employees stay alert to threats and educate them on the latest scams and phishing schemes, such as:

-CEO Impersonation: This phishing technique is especially tricky because employees recognize their CEO’s name and assume they need to comply with the request.
-Employees working from home may not be able to easily confirm if leadership is legitimately asking for credentials, account information, or financial transactions, but they may still feel pressure to provide it.
+CEO Impersonation: This phishing technique is especially tricky because employees recognize their CEO’s name and assume they must comply with the request.
+Employees working from home may not be able to quickly confirm if leadership is legitimately asking for credentials, account information, or financial transactions.
+However, they may still feel pressure to provide it.

-Malicious Accounts: Cybercriminals sometimes register email accounts with legitimate services to use them in business email compromise attacks.
+Malicious Accounts: Cybercriminals sometimes register email accounts with legitimate services to use in business email compromise attacks.
 Within large corporations, employees may not think twice about opening an email from an unknown sender with their company’s domain.

 Caving to Temptation When No One is Watching

-Another concern among businesses with work-from-home employees is what they’re doing when no one is watching.
+Another concern among businesses with work-from-home employees is what they do when no one is watching.